 - The dietary supplement melatonin may help improve your sleep.
 A man-made form of melatonin is available without a prescription.
 Your doctor can tell you how much to take and when to take it.

 - Your doctor may prescribe sleeping pills for a limited time to help you fall asleep.
 These types of medicines include eszopiclone (Lunesta), ramelteon (Rozerem), zaleplon (Sonata), and zolpidem (Ambien or Ambien CR).

-- The prescribed medicine modafinil may help you stay more alert at work.
-It's been shown to help people with shift work sleep problems stay awake when they work.2
+- A prescribed medicine like modafinil may help you stay more alert at work.
+It's been shown to help people with shift work sleep problems stay awake when they work.

 Your doctor also may have you try treatment with light (phototherapy) before a work shift to help you stay alert.